tmendoza/devcontainers/README.md

 This directory contains some example python scripts that can be copied over to a running container to test whether python is operating as expected.

 ### **/manifests**
 This directory contains the shell scripts for building the LXD system containers.
-There will be one shell scripts per development environment type.
+There will be one shell script per development environment type.

-There will be subdirectories, each containing Dockerfiles for specific IDE's.
+There will be subdirectories, each containing LXD container build scripts for specific IDE's.
+For example, I have build scripts for Visual Studio code and also NeoVim.

 #### /manifests/vscode - VSCode Environments